-- 3. Building permits shall be distributed twice per year in January and June April and October.
+- 3. Building permits shall be distributed twice per year, half starting on the first business day of January and the remaining permits starting on the first business day in June.
+April and October.
 Beginning on April 15, 50% of the total available permits may be issued for that calendar year.
 Beginning on October 15 the remaining building permits for that calendar year may be issued.
-Every applicant may be issued one (1) building permit until the total available number of permits for that period have been issued.-Applications for building permits issued beginning on April 15 shall be received no later than March 15.
+Every applicant may be issued one (1) building permit until the total available number of permits for that period have been issued.
+Applications for building permits issued beginning on April 15 shall be received no later than March 15.
 Applications for building permits issued beginning on October 15 shall be received no later than September 15.
 If, after the issuance period there are any remaining building permits, the Town may continue to accept building permit applications.
 The permits may continue to be issued one per applicant until all permits for that period have been issued. - 4.
 The number of Building Permits that may be issued by the Town of Brookline in any calendar year shall be limited to the following formula:

-(Current Population \ NRPC Region Average Growth Rate) / 10 (to determine the average annual growth rate from the 10-year average) / (Average Number of People per house) = Number of Building Permits per calendar year.
+(Current Population NRPC Region Average Growth Rate) / 10 (to determine the average annual growth rate from the 10-year average) / (Average Number of People per house) = Number of Building Permits per calendar year.
 If the formula does not result in a whole number, the number shall be rounded up.